ClouDesire/docusaurus/docs/syndication.md

 ### Update subscription information (when the subscription expires)

-When the subscription period expires, the platform will send another `Subscription MODIFIED` event.
-Fetch again the _Subscription_ and look at the **status** attribute that should be set to `UNDEPLOY_SENT` for the current subscription.
+When the subscription period expires, or a **Terminate** action is requested by an user, the platform will send another `Subscription MODIFIED` event.
+Fetch again the _Subscription_ and look at the **deploymentStatus** attribute that is set to `UNDEPLOY_SENT` for the current subscription.

-In this moment you must suspend tenant access to your application, and confirm the operation via a `PATCH` request on the `subscription/2388` endpoint to finally terminate the subscription:
+In this moment you must unprovision every resource allocated during the provision step (e.g.: disable access to your application), and confirm the operation via a `PATCH` request on the `subscription/2388` endpoint to finally mark the subscription as successfully terminated:

 ```http
 PATCH /api/subscription/2388 HTTP/1.1